Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Be careful not to damage the lip of the oil seal when passing the thread and the shoulder, otherwise all your efforts to stop the oil leaks will be reduced to nothing.

-Engage the new oil seal on the selector shaft
+Engage the new oil seal on the valve operating rod

-Oil seal 13H6585 on the selector shaft of the Austin Mini automatic gearbox
+Oil seal 13H6585 on the valve operating rod of the Austin Mini automatic gearbox

 Op 19